JonEilers/analyticalgenomics.org/_data-cleaning/long_read_quality.md

 ## SequelTools

 Raw pacbio data can be in two formats.
 The first is a BAM file containing the raw smartbell sequences aligned to themselves.
-A great tool for checking the stats of the subread bam files is [SequelQC](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7532105/).
+A great tool for checking the stats of the subread bam files is [SequelTools](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7532105/).
 The github page for this tool can be found [here](https://github.com/ISUgenomics/SequelTools)

 ## Installing sequeltools
 which is a pain.
 I am always surprised to come across well made tools that don't have conda packages available.
 There is no version associated with the tool.
-So whatever was availabe on 17 January 2022.
+So whatever was available on 17 January 2022.
 ```bash
 # downloading the github respository and making the files executable
 git clone https://github.com/ISUgenomics/SequelTools.git